Authored by the expert who managed and guided the team behind the Japan Property Pack

 Do banks lend to foreigners for homes in Osaka in 2026?

-As of January 2026, yes, Japanese banks do lend to foreigners for home purchases in Osaka, though approval depends much more on your residency status and income profile than on your nationality.
+As of 2026, Japanese banks do lend to foreigners for homes in Osaka, but approval is much easier for residents with stable Japanese income than for overseas non-resident buyers.

 You can also read our latest update about mortgage and interest rates in Japan.